How do unis make their decisions?

 You should have received specific information from your chosen universities to help you make an informed decision.
 They're required to make this available to you under consumer protection legislation – find out about the information you should receive.

-The reason will show up in Track – maybe you didn't respond to emails/letters they sent, or missed an interview.
+The reason will show up in on your application – maybe you didn't respond to emails/letters they sent, or missed an interview.

 Sometimes they'll give a reason, either with their decision or at a later date.
 If not, you can contact them to ask if they'll discuss the reason with you.